 Your knees — they're among the most important joints in your body.
 They support your weight and provide stability and a “hinge” to help keep your body moving.
-But, between standing, walking, running, jumping, crouching and turning, it’s easy to see how there are plenty of ways to experience knee pain.
-Remember: see your doctor first before you begin any treatment of if your pain gets worse or persists.
+But between standing, walking, running, jumping, crouching and turning, it’s easy to see how there are plenty of ways to experience knee pain.
+Remember: See your doctor first before you begin any treatment or if your pain gets worse or persists.

 WHAT CAUSES KNEE PAIN?

 - Injuries.
-Some common injuries include fractures in the knee bones, a torn meniscus (rubbery cartilage between thighbone and shinbone that absorbs shock), patellar tendinitis (inflammation and irritation of one or more tendons), and a torn ACL (anterior cruciate ligament), just to name a few.
+Some common injuries include fractures in the knee bones, a torn meniscus (the rubbery cartilage between your thighbone and shinbone that absorbs shock), patellar tendinitis (inflammation and irritation of one or more tendons) and a torn ACL (anterior cruciate ligament), just to name a few.

 "Get back to doing what you love the best you can."

 HOW CAN I GET RELIEF FROM KNEE PAIN?